 From Chaos To Calm: A Life Changed By Ketamine

 For six years now, life has been really good for James.
-He's got a great job as the creative director of an advertising firm in New York City.
+He has a great job as the creative director of an advertising firm in New York City.
 He enjoys spending time with his wife and kids.

-And it's all been possible, he says, because for the past six years he's been taking a drug called ketamine.
+And it has all been possible, he says, because for the past six years he has been taking a drug called ketamine.

 Before ketamine, James was unable to work or focus his thoughts.
 His mind was filled with violent images.
 And his mood could go from ebullient to dark in a matter of minutes.